findingmarbles/Retromat/README_dev_Docker.md

 In the Docker App, click "Open in Browser" on the PHPMyAdmin container or directly go to: http://localhost:8181/

-No you can e.g. obtain a DB dump from the live system ...
+Now you can e.g. obtain a DB dump from the live system ...
 ```
 [retro2@cordelia ~]$ /usr/bin/mysqldump --defaults-file=/home/retro2/.my.cnf retro2_retromat > retro2_retromat.sql
 ```